 To Christian Dior, the villa Les Rhumbs in Granville, Normandy where he spent his early childhood, was an inspirational place.
 Today it houses the Christian Dior Museum which opens each year from May to October with a different temporary exhibition.

 About the Museum

 Les Rhumbs is a delightful Belle Epoque mansion on the clifftops of Granville looking out over the sea towards the Channel Islands.
 It was built by a shipowner who named his new house Rhumb.
 A 'rhumb' is an imaginary line on the earth’s surface used as the standard way to plot a ship’s course on a chart.
-You come across the rhumb symbol throughout the house which you'll probably recognise from old maps.
+You come across the rhumb symbol throughout the house which you'll probably recognize from old maps.

 From June to September the museum offers perfume workshops for groups up to 10 people, teaching you how to distinguish different scents, how they are extracted and developed.
 You then learn what are the main ingredients of a Christian Dior perfume, how perfume has evolved and all about the different olfactive families from floral to leather.
 Workshops are held on Wednesday afternoons at 3 pm, 4 pm, and 5 pm.

 There’s also a tearoom located in the garden where you drink tea from English porcelain cups in a pretty setting of 1900s style furniture.
 You can just visit the tearoom and it’s open in July and August from noon-6.30pm.